 The Families Learning Conference is for passionate people looking for innovative family learning strategies and practices to support families in reaching their academic and economic goals.
 Attending will provide exposure to a network of peers and funders, industry knowledge, and new teaching methods that contribute to a holistic approach to family engagement.

 The Families Learning Conference attracts educators spanning preschool to adult learning, literacy practitioners, staff of community-based organizations and coalitions, librarians, parent leaders, funders, policymakers, researchers, and anyone with a vested interest in improving the lives of families.

 NCFL is committed to language justice and will provide interpretation based on the needs of our attendees.
-During the registration process, registrants must indicate their language preference.
+During the registration process, registrants have the opportunity to indicate their language preference.

 NCFL is committed to serving all attendees who have disabilities and adheres to the guidelines set forth in the Americans with Disabilities Act.
 Attendees requiring special accommodations should contact email@example.com or call Sara Ulliman, conference manager, at (502) 584-1133 x206.

 Yes.
 For information and pricing, contact Jenna Maxwell, firstname.lastname@example.org.

 NCFL is pursuing CEU certification and will publish the information when it is available.
 Additionally, attendees will have the opportunity to download a certificate of attendance through the virtual platform.

 Attendees will have the opportunity to download a certificate of attendance through the virtual platform.

 Registrants will be emailed instructions for accessing the virtual platform before the event start.
 Once you are registered, ensure you receive this notification by adding @cvent-planner.com to your email provider’s list of safe senders.